Skip to main content

 How Does GH Excess Deregulate Systemic Metabolism?

-Growth hormone exerts a complex, dual effect on glucose metabolism, which is central to the high prevalence of and type 2 diabetes in patients with acromegaly.
+Growth hormone exerts a complex, dual effect on glucose metabolism, which is central to the high prevalence of insulin resistance and type 2 diabetes in patients with acromegaly.
 The metabolic derangement is a direct consequence of GH’s role as a counter-regulatory hormone to insulin.

 1. Direct Lipolytic and Anti-Insulin Effects ∞ GH directly stimulates lipolysis, the breakdown of triglycerides in adipose tissue, releasing free fatty acids (FFAs) into circulation.
 Elevated FFAs contribute to peripheral insulin resistance by impairing insulin-stimulated glucose uptake in muscle and promoting hepatic glucose production.
 GH also directly interferes with insulin signaling pathways within the cell.